BloomTech-Labs/Labs25-SaverLife-TeamA-be/README.md

 #### POST /data/future_budget

 Returns the user's recommended level of spending for each spending category which applies to them.
-The incoming request's body must include a user id which is the email that the user logs into the frontend site with (using Okta), the user's monthly savings goal, and a placeholder.
+The incoming request's body must include a user id which is the email that the user logs into the frontend site with (using Okta) and the user's monthly savings goal.
 Both this and the current_monthly_spending endpoint described above retrieve the information necessary to display the budget tracker on the My Budget page of the frontend application.

 `{
     "user_id": "llama003@maildrop.cc",